What are common Amish names?

-Less common names among Amish include Jones, Girod, Phillips, Kuhns, Barkman, Kurtz, Whetstone, Bowman, and Bawell.
+Unusual names among Amish include Jones, Girod, Phillips, Kuhns, Barkman, Kurtz, Whetstone, Bowman, and Bawell.
 Some Amish names are no longer seen today, often because the last of a “line” may have assimilated with a higher church, or did not have sons who joined the Amish.
 These include Morrell, Briskey, Hartz, and Smiley.

-The Amish church directory
+The church directory

 The Amish produce church directories which list all of the families in a church district, showing names of parents and children.
 They are useful in keeping track of individual’s names, birthdates, and addresses.

 The directories are also useful resources for genealogical research.
 Directories are produced for a given settlement, or sometimes affiliation (as in the case of the New Order or Nebraska Amish).
 Most directories are updated every five to seven years.

 Medical issues in a closed society